National Call To Action: A Year Later

 Among all COVID-19 deaths, the CDC has determined that 94% were people with “comorbidities” and “underlying conditions.”
 These terms are euphemisms for disability and these individuals should have been afforded civil rights protections.
 This means 486,000 of all COVID-19 deaths thus far have been people with disabilities.

-34% of all COVID-19 deaths were of people who live or work in nursing homes.
-In other words, at least 174,000+ of all COVID-19 deaths were people with disabilities in nursing homes and most were Black, Brown, Indigenous and other multiply marginalized people.
+Despite making up less than 1% of the nation's population, people living in nursing homes and other long-term-care facilities account for at least 35% of the nation’s COVID-19 deaths.
+In other words, at least 175,000+ of all COVID-19 deaths were people with disabilities in nursing homes and most were Black, Brown, Indigenous and other multiply marginalized people.

 The death toll reflects the reality of the genocide: